R1c05he4/SanfordAssignment/pbix/Sandford.md

 **Methodology**

+- File Structures
+  1. Create a folder called **PowerBI** containing the source data (CSVs)
+  2. Create a subfolder called **pbix** under **PowerBI** containing a pbix file for the assignment and a MD file

-1. Merge three-year data into PowerBI
+1. In PowerBI desktop, merge the three-year data into one file
-2. Build a fact table, add a date column with default date of 01 July with corresponding financial year
+2. Based on the merged data, build a fact table, add a date column with default date of 01 July with corresponding financial year
-3. Build dimension tables on Countries, Species, Product
+3. Duplicate fact table, build dimension tables on Countries, Species, Product
 4. Build a Dates table
-5. Build a star schema to relate the fact and dimension tables
+5. Build a star schema by joining  fact, dimension and date tables
 6. Build measures
 	-	Value
 	-	Volume